Ryan Wallace (artist): Career and work

-Wallace's paintings, works on paper, installations and sculptures have been exhibited in galleries, museums and institutions across North America and Europe.
-He has participated in group exhibitions at institutions such as the Yerba Buena Center for the Arts, San Francisco; Institute of Contemporary Art at Maine College of Art, Portland; Artists Space, New York; and, V1 Gallery, Copenhagen.
+Wallace has participated in group exhibitions at institutions such as the Yerba Buena Center for the Arts, San Francisco; Institute of Contemporary Art at Maine College of Art, Portland; Artists Space, New York; and, V1 Gallery, Copenhagen.
 His work can be found in the public collections of the Rhode Island School of Design Museum, Providence; Museum of Modern Art, New York; San Francisco Museum of Modern Art; Museum of Contemporary Art, San Diego; Schwartz Collection, Harvard Business School, Cambridge; and, The Watermill Center, Watermill, among others.